brooklynrail/brooklynrail-platform/content/events/2020/07/martin-puryear-with-jason-rosenfeld.md

 ---
 title: Martin Puryear with Jason Rosenfeld
+deck: Featuring Puryear and Rosenfeld
-summary: "Artist and sculptor Martin Puryear will discuss their work with art historian, curator, and Rail Editor-at-Large, Jason Rosenfeld.
-We'll close with a poetry reading from Kwame Opoku-Duku. "
+summary: "Artist Martin Puryear joins Rail Editor-at-Large Jason Rosenfeld for a conversation.
+We conclude with a poetry reading by Kwame Opoku-Duku. "
 people:
   - person: martin-puryear
     event_bio: Over the last five decades Martin Puryear has created a body of work